MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/performance-tuning/role/windows-server-container/index.md

 (can we configure scratch size)

 ## Networking
 Windows Server Containers and Hyper-V containers offer a variety of networking modes to best suit the needs of differing networking configurations.
 Each of these options present their own performance characteristics.

-**Windows Network Address Translation (WinNAT):** Each container will receive an IP address from an internal, private IP prefix (e.g. 172.16.0.0/12).
+### Windows Network Address Translation (WinNAT)

+Each container will receive an IP address from an internal, private IP prefix (e.g. 172.16.0.0/12).
 Port forwarding / mapping from the container host to container endpoints is supported.
 Docker creates a NAT network by default when the dockerd first runs.

-**Transparent:**  Each container endpoint is directly connected to the physical network.
-IPs from the physical network can be assigned statically or dynamically using an external DHCP server

-**L2 Bridge:** Each container endpoint will be in the same IP subnet as the container host.
-The IP addresses must be assigned statically from the same prefix as the container host.
-All container endpoints on the host will have the same MAC address due to Layer-2 address translation.

 Of these three modes, the NAT configuration is the most expensive network IO path, but has the least amount of configuration needed.

 Windows Server containers use a Host vNIC to attach to the virtual switch.
 Hyper-V Containers use a Synthetic VM NIC (not exposed to the Utility VM) to attach to the virtual switch.
 When containers are communicating with the external network, packets are routed through WinNAT with address translations applied, which incurs some overhead.

+### Transparent

+Each container endpoint is directly connected to the physical network.
+IPs from the physical network can be assigned statically or dynamically using an external DHCP server.

 Transparent mode is the least expensive in terms of the network IO path, and external packets are directly passed through to the container virtual NIC giving direct access to the external network.

+### L2 Bridge
+Each container endpoint will be in the same IP subnet as the container host.
+The IP addresses must be assigned statically from the same prefix as the container host.
+All container endpoints on the host will have the same MAC address due to Layer-2 address translation.

 L2 Bridge Mode is more performant than WinNAT mode as it provides direct access to the external network, but less performant than Transparent mode as it also introduces MAC address translation.